2015–16 NHL season

 The 2015–16 NHL season was the 99th season of operation (98th season of play) of the National Hockey League (NHL).
 Thirty teams competed in 82-game regular season schedules from October 7, 2015 to April 10, 2016.

-The 2016 Stanley Cup playoffs following the regular season began on April 13 and ended June 12 with the Pittsburgh Penguins winning their fourth Stanley Cup.
+The 2016 Stanley Cup playoffs following the regular season began on April 13 and ended June 12, with the Pittsburgh Penguins defeating the San Jose Sharks in six games to win their fourth Stanley Cup.
 None of the seven Canadian-based teams qualified for the playoffs; this was the second season in league history that the playoff field consisted of only United States-based teams.
-The only other time in league history that no Canadian teams qualified for the postseason was in 1970.
+The only other time in league history that no Canadian teams qualified for the postseason was in the 1969–70 season.

 League business

 Salary cap

-In December 2014, commissioner Gary Bettman told teams that he projected the salary cap to increase to at least $73 million for the 2015–16 season, citing the fluctuating value of the Canadian dollar.
-The cap was ultimately set at $71.4 million.
+In December 2014, commissioner Gary Bettman told teams that he projected the salary cap to increase to at least US$73 million for the 2015–16 season, citing the fluctuating value of the Canadian dollar.
+The cap was ultimately set at US$71.4 million.